wenewzhang/mixin_network-nodejs-bot2/README2.md

 - **clientId** You can find the uuid format number in dashboard.
 - **client secret** You can click the generate client secret link in dash board to generate one

-A full config.js can find [here](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/config2.js)
+A full config.js is [here](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/config2.js)

 ## Source code explanation
 > app2.js